DIY – How to Trim Tree Branches Yourself

 Water Consumption & Saving

 There’s the debate about whether or not you could save money and be more water-conscious on a water meter rather than your run-of-the-mill direct debit solution.
 The arguments are pretty clear: For a larger household with 3-4 (plus) residents with a higher rate of water consumption, a direct debit payment system is usually suitable.
-But for a single home-owner with a full time job out of the house, a water meter could be a lower cost solution, and it also encourages us to be more conscious of the amount of water we are using.
-It’s on a meter after all.
+But for a single home-owner with a full time job out of the house, a water meter could be a lower … Read the rest >>>>

 Sustainable building materials are more than just reused or recycled materials.
 The energy consumed during harvesting, transporting and processing of the material should decide if it is truly sustainable.
 Local materials are commonly considered sustainable due to its huge reduction of energy needed to transport them.